eloylp/decentra-chat/PAPER.md

 ### Message verification process

 Each peer should always verify all the received messages.
-Multiple verifications should happen here per each message:
+Multiple verifications should happen per each message:

 1. The signature verification at DC message level.
 It should replay the signature hashing process (see Message section) and compare the resultant hash with the signature one, which should be decrypted with the sender public key.

 2. The `timestamp` should not be too in the past nor in the future.
-We cannot provide accurate measurements here, but should work in a best effort way.
+We cannot provide accurate measurements here, it should work in a best effort way.
 Like having a threshold of seconds to determine if the message is in the right range of time.

 3. A correct [UUID](https://www.rfc-editor.org/rfc/rfc4122.html) should be present in the message.

-4. The standard expected `PGP` message content decryption and verification.
-The `data` field of the DC message contains the `PGP` message.
+4. The standard expected `PGP` message content decryption and verification, as the `data` field of the DC message contains the `PGP` message.

-With this verification scheme (peers), users should be naturally motivated to have their system clocks properly adjusted, as no legitimate user would like to accept invalid messages.
+With this verification scheme (among peers), users should be naturally motivated to have their system clocks properly adjusted, as no legitimate user would like to accept invalid messages.

 We assume the clocks in both systems are more or less aligned.
 But its true that we would be relaying a bit in local clocks, which are depending on centralized infrastructure when syncing.
+See `Message ordering and time accuracy` for more information.

 Messages exceeding the configured time window or breaking any other validation should be logged, dropped and not presented to the user.

 ### Message ordering and time accuracy

 Ordering of messages is achieved by the `prev hash` field of the message.

 The accuracy of the `timestamp` field of the message should not be used to determine message order, but to have an idea around when that message was sent.
 As commented in the `message verification process`, it should be accurate enough for proving a human conversation.